Alexis Nakota Sioux First Nation

-The Alexis Nakota Sioux Nation (Cade Wicashdabi) no. 437 is a Nakoda First Nation which reserves near Edmonton, Hinton, and Whitecourt, in the Canadian province of Alberta, and headquartered at 54° N and 114°, about 85 km west of Edmonton.
+The Alexis Nakota Sioux Nation (Cade Wicashdabi) no. 437 is a Nakoda First Nation with reserves near Edmonton, Hinton, and Whitecourt, in the Canadian province of Alberta, and headquartered at 54° N and 114°, about 85 km west of Edmonton.
 The Alexis Nakota Sioux Nation is a member of Treaty 6.

 Reserves

 Demographics

-As of March, 2019, the total registered population of the Alexis Nakota Sioux Nation is 2036 persons.
+As of March, 2019, the total registered population of Alexis Nakota Sioux Nation is 2036 persons.
 There are 508 registered males, and 459 females living on their own reserve.

-Members of the Alexis First Nation are of the "Stoney" or "Nakoda" ethnic group.
+Members of Alexis First Nation are of the "Stoney" or "Nakoda" ethnic group.
 The Stoney are sometimes considered part of the Assiniboine.
-Both of the terms "Stoney" and "Assiniboine" stem from outsider's descriptions of how those peoples cooked by using heated stones (Assiniboine is from Ojibwe language asinii meaning "stoney" and bwaan meaning "cooker").
-Their traditional language is Nakoda/Stoney, known natively as I'sga I?abi.
+The terms "Stoney" and "Assiniboine" stem from outsider's descriptions of how those peoples cooked by using heated stones (Assiniboine originates from the Ojibwe language; asinii meaning "stoney" and bwaan meaning "cooker").
+The term Sioux is also an outsider's description used by the French to describe the Dakota and Lakota Nations in the United States.
+The Dakota and Lakota in Canada are non-treaty First Nations.
+Their traditional language is Nakoda/Stoney, and their endonym is I'sga I?abi.